DVM-Backend-Recruitment/dvm-backend-task-2-pratulgupta2007/README.md

 docker-compose up -d
 ```

+> [!NOTE]
-Note: There is some issue with urls.py that causes a OperationalError in django where it is unable to find the models.
+> There is some issue with urls.py that causes a OperationalError in django where it is unable to find the models.
 The solution is to migrate the database without creating the model-related urls in urls.py hence the setting debug to 0/1.

 5. Test the app at http://localhost:8000